patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 ### Modified Shell Model

 The effect of the Energy Levels splitting is dramatic.
-As shown below it changes the position of the gaps, and can also makes neighboring $j$ states jump over one another.
+As shown below it changes the position of the gaps, and can also make neighboring $j$ states jump over one another.
 To calculate this what we need to do is work our way successively up the shells, first figuring out how many energy states there are given $j$, and then figuring out which correspond to parallel anti-parallel combinations.
 See how this gives the necessary extra splitting in the figure below.
-THe number of states for each $l$ remains, we just break the degeneracy, creating more levels.
+The number of states for each $l$ remains, we just break the degeneracy, creating more levels.
 We see a different clustering of levels, and different major "gaps" corresponding to our magic numbers.
 Notice for instance how the $1\textnormal{g}$ level splits.
 All the $1g_{9/2}$ nucleons get moved down and the $1\textnormal{g}_{7/2}$ ones go up, creating a new gap when the total of 50 nucleons is reached.

 ![Alt text](image-34.png)